martinmhan/messaging-app-api/README.md

   - Custom implementation of Active Record Pattern
     - Business objects can only be instantiated or mutated via methods that first query the database
     - Each instance represents a table row in the database
-  - Stateless authentication via JSON Web Tokens
+  - Stateless authentication via JSON Web Tokens (for both API requests and socket connections)
-    - Basic Access Authentication for logins
+    - JWTs obtained via Basic Access Authentication login
   - Database security via text encryption and hashed/salted passwords
     - Encryption algorithm uses both a secret key and an initialization vector
   - Tests